-There has been no significant change in the financial performance or financial position of Doha Finance and there has been no material adverse change in the prospects of Doha Finance since 31 December 2019.
+There has been no significant change in the financial performance or financial position of Doha Finance and there has been no material adverse change in the prospects of Doha Finance since 31 December 2020.

-There has been no significant change in the financial performance or financial position of the Bank or the Group since 31 December 2019 and, save as disclosed in "Risk Factors - Risks Relating to the Bank - Economic Risks Relating to the Bank - The Bank's business may be adversely impacted by the Novel Coronavirus (COVID-19) pandemic", no material adverse change in the prospects of the Bank or the Group since 31 December 2019.
+There has been no significant change in the financial performance or financial position of the Bank or the Group since 31 December 2020 and no material adverse change in the prospects of the Bank or the Group since 31 December 2020.